deval-shah/enterprise-search/README.md

 - Python 3.9 or higher
 - Docker and Docker Compose
 - CUDA 11 or higher (for GPU acceleration)
-- Access to a vector database (Qdrant)
-- Access to a document store and cache (Redis)
-- Any specific API keys or accounts needed, e.g., OpenAI API key if using OpenAI models

 ## Tech Stack